kyleoliveiro/scarab-core/README.md

 - Ecosystem of related packages

 ### Why not just use Sass variables?
 Using Sass variables to manage design tokens can be a viable solution for small projects.
 However, this approach has its limitations.
 For instance, in Sass, it's not possible to dynamically reference a variable by name.
-However, this becomes possible if tokens are stored in a Sass map instead of a variable.
-This opens up many possibilities, and is main impetus behind the Scarab library.
+On the other hand, this becomes possible if tokens are stored in a Sass map instead of variables.
+This opens up many possibilities, and is the main impetus behind the Scarab library.

 ### Alternative libraries
 Other options are available, and you should pick one that caters to your project's requirements.